How Dogs Use Eye Contact During Uncertainty: A Look at 2025 Research

 Where we say without words, "Are you there?
 Am I safe?
 Can I trust you?"

 And in those moments, when we respond with the steadiness our dogs need, we're not just teaching them something about the world.
+We're showing them that they are safe and loved!

 The Author : Sally Gutteridge